-New parents exist in a hazy state of sleep deprivation which can become so discombobulating that they begin to love being at work – it may have something to do with getting to leave your kids somewhere but who knows.
+New parents exist in a hazy state of sleep deprivation which can become so discombobulating that they begin to love being at work.

-To remedy that, and get back into the groove of resenting the notion of regular employment, a clever Raspberry Pi set up can help reduce some of the nightmares of having young children.
+To remedy that, and help your baby get back to sleep without getting up and out of bed each time , a clever Raspberry Pi set up can help reduce some of the difficulties of having young children.

-By incorporating a webcam and motion sensing package, it’s possible to stream the baby live to a phone or tablet.
-You can also monitor the temperature and even play calming music so the baby goes back to sleep and let you parent effortlessly, i.e. without getting out of bed.
+By incorporating a webcam and motion sensing package, it’s possible to stream the baby live to a phone or tablet using this brilliant smart baby monitor.
+You can also monitor the temperature and even play calming music so the baby goes back to sleep, helping you to worry just a little bit less.

-The Picrowave runs software that can scan a barcode and look up cooking instructions and even perform voice recognition for a limited number of commands from someone consistently smashing records in hours spent without interacting with society.
+The Picrowave runs software that can scan a barcode and look up cooking instructions and even perform voice recognition for a limited number of commands.
+The Picrowave also comes with an app that can be used from your phone or computer

 With microbrews and craft beer here to stay, the guys over at BrewPi have come up with a way of helping with the crafting, letting you get on with the boozing.